 Often, long commutes and balancing family life with work demands can take its toll on employees before they’ve even got to the office.
 Offering flexible working hours and/or the opportunity to work from home can go a long way.

 Similarly, if employees are regularly working over their contracted hours, it could quickly lead to burnout, which can only be bad for business.
 Don’t encourage a culture whereby employees feel guilty for taking their lunch breaks or leaving on time.
 Instead, limit excessive working hours and discourage overworking and presenteeism.

 Promote a healthy lifestyle

 Health and fitness has become a priority on the corporate agenda for many businesses of late, and for good reason.
 Regular exercise has been proven to improve both physical and mental wellbeing, which can reduce the risk of sickness and injury.

 Consider providing free and healthy food on your premises, even if it’s just a fresh fruit bowl replenished daily.
 And if you can’t justify fitness related employee benefits yet, like discounted gym memberships or a cycle to work scheme, look into cost-effective ideas such as activity-led and outdoor meetings or lunch time workout sessions.

-Managers should be committed to finding the most effective ways to measure wellbeing across the business.
-Staff surveys or one-to-one interviews can identify pressure points at a department, team and individual level.
-Being seen as proactive and approachable encourages employees to offer ideas and opinions in an informal and relaxed environment.
-Welcoming and listening to an employee’s worries will make them feel valued which in turn improves their wellbeing at work.
-Setting expectations
+Business owners, directors and managers should be committed to finding the most effective ways to measure wellbeing across the company.
+Staff surveys or one-to-one interviews can identify pressure points within a department or team and at an individual level.
+Being seen as proactive and approachable encourages employees to offer ideas and opinions in an informal and relaxed, and sometimes anonymous, environment.
+Welcoming and listening to an employee’s worries will make them feel valued which can only improves their wellbeing at work.